eur-nl/programming-cafe/content/lesson_2.md

     os.rename(os.path.join(folder_path, file), os.path.join(folder_path, new_name))
 ```

-Of course, regular expressions are not limited to spaces, you can adapt them to match your file names.
-Best to use is https: /
+Regular expressions are not limited to spaces, you can adapt them to match your file names.
+Best to use is **[regexr](https://regexr.com)** for this.
+They also provide a handy cheatsheet.
-/ regexr.com for this.

 ## Moving files based on criteria - Sort your files
 Another task that you may be interested in is sorting files.
 To sort files, we can use shutil again.
 We can sort files according to various criteria.
 For now, I show you file types and file names.

 ### Sort all your files based on file type
-To sort files by file type, we want to use the .endswith() function that we already used previously.
+To sort files by file type, we can use the .endswith() function that we already used previously.
 ```python
 import os
 import shutil